titan-syndicate/glowing-system/docs/ci.md

 1. **update-dev-fistbump-chat-image**: Responsible for building the application, creating its image, and pushing it to Docker Hub.
 2. **update-helm-repo**: Updates the helm package and creates a pre-release version when appropriate.
-3. **helm-upgrade-dev**: Pulls the latest Docker image using the latest prerelease version as a tag and performs a Helm upgrade on our development Kubernetes cluster.
+3. **upgrade-dev-environment**: Pulls the latest Docker image using the latest prerelease version as a tag and performs a Helm upgrade on our development Kubernetes cluster.

 ## Workflow Details